toadile-gd/godot-destructible-body/README.md

 ## Technical Details
 The base class is DestructibleBody, which extends Rigidbody.
 This is forced to be in static mode.
 The base mesh provided is used to make a base CSG on runtime which will be used to remove "chunks" when the *_destruct* method is called, which takes in the collision position and the surface normal at the collision point.

+## Collaboration
+Feel free to improve and optimize this code and create pull requests or issues.
+If you create a pull request, please credit yourself in this README by adding your name/alias at the top.